Whether it’s sales tax in the US or VAT in Europe, if you’re selling on Amazon, tax is just a fact of life.

 We’ll cover everything you need to know about Amazon and sales tax for FBA sellers, including:

-- What sales tax and VAT are, and why Amazon sellers need to charge them
+- What taxes are relevant in which countries, and when Amazon sellers need to charge them

 - How and when you need to collect tax from customers